SouthernMethodistUniversity/access/README.md

-# Digital Projects and Research
+# Digital projects and research

 We have been discussing different aspects and stages of digital scholarship projects.
 In this session we will be discussing issues related to obtaining and using data sources for your project.
 * In accessing or creating data sets, there are ethical issues and legal (copyright and licensing issues) issues.
-We will be discussing:
+* We will be discussing:
-* copyright and licensing as it relates to accessing already existing datasets
+    * Copyright and licensing as it relates to accessing already existing datasets
     * Accessibility and access
-* as well as related topics of ethics, consent and power in the creation or repurposing of already existing data sets
+    * As well as the related topics of ethics, consent and power in the creation or repurposing of already existing data sets

 ## Required before session
-**Read the following post before this session.**
+**Read the following posts before this session.**
 * [MIT apologizes, permanently pulls offline huge dataset that taught AI systems to use racist, misogynistic slurs](https://www.theregister.com/2020/07/01/mit_dataset_removed/)

 * [Citations for this now pulled dataset "80 Million Tiny Images" in Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C44&q=%2280+Million+Tiny+Images%22&btnG=)